choderalab/software-development/PYTHON_CODING.md

 - [reStructuredText](http://docutils.sourceforge.net/docs/user/rst/quickstart.html): The most common format.
 Very flexible and natively supported by Sphinx.
 - [Numpydoc](https://github.com/numpy/numpy/blob/master/doc/HOWTO_DOCUMENT.rst.txt): Generally more readable, but harder to comply to.
 A plugin adds Numpydoc support to Sphinx.
 - Google style: The Numpydoc syntax is based on this.
 - Epydoc: Based on Javadoc.
-It is now discontinued (last release was 2008), but it can still be found in certain projects.
+It is now discontinued (last release was 2008), but it can still be found in few projects.

-See [this tutorial]() to get started.
+See this [tutorial on documentation]() to get started.
 Here is a very minimal example with Numpydoc syntax.
 If you have a module called `mymodule.py`
 ```python
 """Docstring for my module.py.